bbc/digital-paper-edit-client/README.md

 make start-electron
 ``` -->

 ## Usage - production

-The project is also publicly available in the npm registry [`@bbc/digital-paper-edit-client`](https://www.npmjs.com/package/@bbc/digital-paper-edit-client)
+The project is also publicly available in the npm registry [`@pietrop/digital-paper-edit-client`](https://www.npmjs.com/package/@bbc/digital-paper-edit-client)

 you can add it to your project

 ```
-npm install @bbc/digital-paper-edit-client
+npm install @pietrop/digital-paper-edit-client
 ```

 and eg in an express server you can serve the static build as follows

 ```
-app.use("/", express.static(path.join(__dirname, '..', 'node_modules/@bbc/digital-paper-edit-client')));
+app.use("/", express.static(path.join(__dirname, '..', 'node_modules/@pietrop/digital-paper-edit-client')));
 ```

 ## System Architecture

 Client - React, is setup using [Create React App](https://facebook.github.io/create-react-app/docs/getting-started).

->You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+> You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 >
->To learn React, check out the [React documentation](https://reactjs.org/).
+> To learn React, check out the [React documentation](https://reactjs.org/).

 ## Development env